top of page

 Sign Up:

 The first-line treatment for pregnant patients with renal colic from an obstructing stone is expectant management and pain management; 70% of patients will successfully pass the stone without further intervention.
 For those requiring surgical intervention, Dr. Desai emphasizes the importance of patient-informed decision-making and multi-disciplinary collaboration within OB, anesthesiology, and radiology.
-Ureteroscopy is the most common surgical interventional technique, guided primarily by ultrasound and secondly by small amounts of fluoroscopy.
+Ureteroscopy is the most common surgical interventional technique for kidney stones during pregnancy, guided primarily by ultrasound and secondly by small amounts of fluoroscopy.
 However, hydronephrosis from pregnancy can make ureteroscopy visualization easier, which allows experienced surgeons to avoid fluoroscopy.

 [Dr. Suzette Sutherland]